karim-at-birds/BGG-game-analysis/README.md

 ## Motivation
-I wanted to answer 2 question.
 Are there reliable predictors for the Board Game Geek rating of a game?
-Can I identifying those special games that one either loves or hates?

 ## File Descriptions
 coming later